Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/README.md

 > ＜For those referring to the sample project＞
 > Since the team development environment (Redmine, Jenkins, etc.) of the sample project is not disclosed, the following is not linked.
-> Links are provided to each tool so that development members can access it immediately.
+> It is recommended to provide links to each tool in the actual project so that development members can quickly access each tool.

 - Redmine
   - It is used to manage tasks, issues and defects.